-So, Prometheus spends the next 30,000 years (according to Theogony) in an unending torture.
+So, Prometheus spends the next 30,000 years (according to Theogony) in unending torture.

 However, that is not all.
 Mankind certainly didn’t get off scot-free.
 Hephaestus, who is totally a thing now, creates the first mortal woman.
 Zeus grants this woman, Pandora, breath and sends her to Earth to sabotage man’s advancements.
 Not only that, but Hermes gives her the gifts of curiosity, deception, and wit.
 He was a bit of a trickster himself, after all, and didn’t shy away from any dirty work when it came to Pandora’s creation.

-The combination of Pandora’s gifts lead to her opening the forbidden pithos – a large storage jar – and plaguing the world with ailments before unknown.
-Pandora is married to Epimetheus, who willingly ignores Prometheus’ warnings to not accept any gift from the gods, and the couple have Pyrrha, the future wife of Deucalion.
+The combination of Pandora’s gifts led to her opening the forbidden pithos – a large storage jar – and plaguing the world with ailments before unknown.
+Pandora is married to Epimetheus, who willingly ignores Prometheus’ warnings to not accept any gift from the gods, and the couple has Pyrrha, the future wife of Deucalion.

-In ancient Greece, the myth of Pandora explains why such things like disease, famine, misery, and death exist.
+In ancient Greece, the myth of Pandora explains why such things as disease, famine, misery, and death exist.